capram/redtools/README.md

 # redtools
-Cyber Tools for Red Team and Pen Testing
+Tools and notes for cyber research